mergeability/mergeable/docs/README.md

   </p>
 </details>
 <br>
-**Projects**: Ensure that all Pull Requests have a Project associated.
-Mergeable will also detect when you are [closing an issue](https://help.github.com/articles/closing-issues-using-keywords/) that is associated with the specified project.
-Useful when you want to make sure all issues and pull requests merged are visible on a [project board](https://help.github.com/articles/about-project-boards/).
+**Milestone**: Ensure that all Pull Requests have a milestone associated.
+Mergeable will also detect when you are [closing an issue](https://help.github.com/articles/closing-issues-using-keywords/) that is associated with the specified milestone.

 <details><summary>🔖 See Recipe</summary>
   <p>